How to Create the Perfect Email Sequence (with templates!)

 Keep in mind that these should be sent in a relatively slow manner.
 You can set these up to run automatically every 2-3 days; ideally based on whether or not they’ve replied, scheduled, or spoken with you already.

-This sequence can extend for as long as you like, technically, but generally after 4 emails without a response means they’re not interested or will reach out if/when they are ready.
+This sequence can extend for as long as you like, technically.
+But generally, after 4 emails without a response means they’re not interested or will reach out if/when they are ready.
 Don’t spend much of your limited time with this group, but make sure you’re top of mind when they do move forward.

 Email 1: